IQ404/study-notes/README.md

 ❓ How is dynamical allocation on the stack affecting the performance compared to static allocation?

+❓ Is there heap overflow?
+Why stack overflow occurs much more often than heap overflow?

 ## `mutable` data members

 In a class, a member function marked as `const` is allowed to modify `mutable` data members.